Our Services

 It works best when combined with counseling, lifestyle changes, and medical supervision.

-If you're noticing troubling patterns with drinking and want clarity on whether your symptoms warrant professional attention, start by using Ubie's alcohol cravings symptom checker—it takes just a few minutes and can help you have a more productive conversation with your healthcare provider.
+If you're noticing troubling patterns and want clarity on whether your symptoms warrant professional attention, Ubie's AI-powered symptom checker can help you document what you're experiencing and have a more productive conversation with your healthcare provider.

 Most importantly, talk to a doctor about anything that feels serious, worsening, or life-threatening.
 Safe, effective treatment is available—and asking for help is a medical decision, not a moral failure.